Chirag1428/E-commerce-Dashboard/README.md

-# E-commerce-Dashboard : An interactive business intelligence dashboard that provides insights into sales, customer behavior, and product performance in an e-commerce environment.
+# E-commerce-Dashboard :

+This project presents a Power BI dashboard designed for an e-commerce platform.
+The dashboard helps stakeholders understand key business metrics such as revenue trends, sales by category, customer demographics, and product-level performance.
+It supports data-driven decision-making through clear and interactive visualizations.

 Dashboard Insights
 1. The dashboard includes the following report pages: